 The mission of Lydia’s House is to provide a supportive and stable environment for women and children in crisis.
-Each guest and her children will be helped to move into long term housing at the end of her stay; however, housing at Lydia’s House is as stable as possible in nature.
+Each guest and her children will be helped to move into long term housing at the end of her stay.
 It is a place of hope and healing as well as a springboard from which guests can seek training, new skills, and work that will provide for their needs.
 Women live in community, share life and meals with one another, and are encouraged in their personal spiritual journeys.

 Take a tour of our home:

 Lydia’s House provides space for four women (guests) and up to six of their children.

 - Guests are typically referred to Lydia’s House by a partner agency, which includes but is not limited to Lighthouse Youth Services, Cradle Cincinnati, Every Child Succeeds, Greater Cincinnati Behavioral Health, and Women Helping Women.

 - Each woman, with her children, is provided a private bedroom and a shared bathroom.

 - No treatment for substance abuse is provided.
 Women who have abused substances in the past six months or who define themselves as in need of rehabilitation from substances are not invited to live at Lydia’s House.

 - Guests seek gainful employment when possible.
 Half of all wages earned by guests are allocated to a household contribution (in lieu of rent).

 - Guests are asked to contribute to chores and cooking and to help in the purchase of groceries if they receive food stamps.

 - Lydia’s house is not a safe house.
 While we are able to accommodate or support women who have had trauma in their background, we cannot serve women who are immediately out of domestic violence situations.